Nitr4x/p0wn-box/README.md

 This Dockerfile builds a Debian-based Docker container with a bunch of pentesting tools installed.

-**A quick and easy way to deploy a pentesting plateform on any box, including Linux, MacOS or Windows!**
+**A quick and easy way to deploy a pentesting platform on any box, including Linux, MacOS or Windows!**

 Tools installed: